byuistudent/my_resume_repo/edits.md

-## My suggestions
+## My Feedback

-Good job forking the template into your account.

-Your resume is still showing the deafult Brigham Young example.
-You should update to use **your own information**.
+Hey, you should probably update the template resume so it doesn't say "Brigham Young" anymore.
-- First point
+- first point
-- Second point
+- second point